Want a personalized fueling program that will help you reach your health, weight & performance goals?

 fiber, fast foods, sodium, vitamins, supplements, anorexia,

 bulimia, weight plateaus, menopause, low blood sugar, sports nutrition, carbohydrate-loading,

 Instead of struggling with nutrition problems by yourself, make an appointment with Nancy.
 If you have a training program, you might as well have a fueling program!
 A professional approach that enhances your daily eating practices will help you feel better about your food choices, eating habits, energy levels, and body weight—and enable you to successfully win with good nutrition.
 Although technically speaking, Nancy is a registered dietitian, she sees herself as a listener and a food coach.
 She enjoys helping people resolve their food and weight issues, and transform those concerns into effective fueling practices.
 Challenging clients are welcome!

 To arrange an appointment with Nancy, call 617-795-1875 or email her at email@example.com.
 Nancy strives to meet with new clients within a week or two of requesting the initial appointment.
 If you live out of the Boston-area, Nancy offers coaching via phone—as her schedule allows— to help you find answers to your concerns about food and weight

-- A standard Nutrition Check-up requires 1.5 hours.
-Fee: $240 per 1.5-hour session (based on $160/hour).
-With a referral, the fee is generally covered by Tufts Health Plan, Blue Cross Blue Shield, and Harvard Pilgrim Health Plan.
+- The initial vist with Nancy requires 1.5 hours.
+The fee is $260 for the initital session, with 1-hour follow-up sessions scheduled as needed ($170/hour).
+The fee generally gets covered by Tufts Health Plan, Blue Cross Blue Shield, and Harvard Pilgrim Health Plan.
 The nutrition services would be out-of-network for other health plans.